Headless chrome – testing webgl using playwright

 The saved screenshots will be placed in the /screens/ directory.
 Here are 3 screenshots saved after running headed Chrome with GPU support enabled (Hardware acceleration):

-Headless Chrome with playwright
+Playwright Headless Chrome

 We can configure our tests to run in headless mode.
 Headless Chrome runs without a user interface, with better memory utilization and improved performance.
 Other headless benefits are the ability to use it in pipelines for continuous integration like Jenkins, or to run tests using docker containers.